impemberton/CModernApproach/README.md

 # CModernApproach
-Learning C with the book C {Programming A Modern Approach
+Learning C with the book C Programming A Modern Approach